-3.15.2.9 Step 8: Assess and Discuss Mitigation Issues for all Adverse Impacts

-As noted, the development and/or redevelopment that could occur as a result of the proposed project, or independent of the proposed project, would be subject to land use plans, zoning regulations, and regulatory mechanisms in place to prevent and reduce cumulative impacts to resources in the respective study areas.
+3.15.3.9 Step 8: Assess and Discuss Mitigation Issues for all Adverse Impacts As noted, the development and/or redevelopment that could occur as a result of the proposed project, or independent of the proposed project, would be subject to land use plans, zoning regulations, and regulatory mechanisms in place to prevent and reduce cumulative impacts to resources in the respective study areas.
 These regulations and regulatory mechanisms would limit the potential cumulative effects of the proposed project on these resources.
 For example, if a new development were proposed that would impact jurisdictional waters of the U.S., a Section 404 permit would be required from the U.S. Army Corps of Engineers.
-As part of the permit application, the permittee would be required to demonstrate that the preferred alternative would be the least environmentally damaging, that impacts were reduced to the extent practicable, and how impacts would be mitigated.
-In addition to regulatory mechanisms, other mitigation measures would be applied as a result of impacts of the proposed Carolina Crossroads that would not only mitigate the direct impacts but would also mitigate the proposed project's cumulative effect on resources when added to past, present, and reasonably foreseeable future actions.
+As part of the permit application, the permittee would be required to demonstrate that the Refined RPA would be the least environmentally damaging, that impacts would be reduced to the greatest extent practicable, and how impacts would be mitigated.
+In addition to regulatory mechanisms, other mitigation measures would be applied as a result of impacts of the proposed Carolina Crossroads project that would not only mitigate the direct impacts but would also mitigate the proposed project's cumulative effect on resources when added to past, present, and reasonably foreseeable future actions.
 For example, SCDOT would mitigate stormwater runoff by discharging stormwater into detention basins and/or vegetated swales before it is released into receiving waters.
-This practice would reduce cumulative water quality impacts to streams by reducing peak-flow discharge and by allowing particulates and sediment in stormwater to settle in the basin to reduce the amount of pollutants discharged to the receiving water.
-SCDOT and FHWA best management practices guidelines22 would also be followed during design and construction to minimize the amount of runoff pollution from streams to reduce both the direct impact and the cumulative impact of runoff pollution.
+This practice would reduce cumulative water quality impacts to streams by reducing peak-flow discharge and by allowing particulates and sediment in stormwater to settle out in detention basins and/or vegetated swales to reduce the amount of pollutants discharged to the receiving water.
+SCDOT and FHWA best management practices guidelines23 would also be followed during design and construction to minimize the amount of runoff pollution from streams to reduce both the direct impact and the cumulative impact of runoff pollution.

-22 South Carolina Highway Department Standard Specifications for Highway Construction
+23 South Carolina Highway Department Standard Specifications for Highway Construction

-3.15.3 CONCLUSION
+3.15.4 CONCLUSION

-Overall, the No-build Alternative reflects the absence of the incremental direct and indirect impacts of the reasonable alternatives relative to accrual of adverse effects; however, the existing traffic issues in the I-20/I-26/I-126 transportation corridor would continue to degrade and the quality of transportation in the area would be worsened over time.
-Under both reasonable alternatives, there are only incremental indirect and cumulative impacts to communities, water quality, and FEMA floodplain, given appropriate best management practices are employed during construction.
-Both reasonable alternatives would incrementally increase environmental effects while providing much needed transportation benefits.
+Overall, the No-Build Alternative reflects the absence of the incremental direct and indirect impacts of the Refined RPA relative to accrual of adverse effects; however, the existing traffic issues in the I-20/I-26/I-126 transportation corridor would continue to degrade and the quality of transportation in the area would be worsened over time.
+Under the Refined RPA, there are only incremental indirect and cumulative impacts to communities, water quality, and FEMA floodplains, given appropriate best management practices are employed during construction.
+The Refined RPA would incrementally increase environmental effects while providing much needed transportation benefits.
 These effects are relatively small in the context of the entire corridor as well as the localized impact sites.
-Moreover, the cumulative effects (effect of the proposed project paired with transportation projects would also provide a positive benefit to communities.
+Moreover, the cumulative effects (effect of the proposed project paired with transportation projects) would also provide a positive benefit to communities.

 In summary, current regulatory requirements and planning practices are helping avoid or minimize the contribution of present and future actions to adverse indirect and cumulative effects.
-When considered in the context of the project setting, the scale and intensity of the stream and wetland impacts for each reasonable alternative generally would not have substantial cumulative effects, particularly considering the efforts to minimize adverse impacts through design iterations and implementation of mitigation measures.
+When considered in the context of the project setting, the scale and intensity of the stream and wetland impacts for the Refined RPA generally would not have substantial cumulative effects, particularly considering the efforts to minimize adverse impacts through design iterations and implementation of mitigation measures.
 Direct impacts to streams and wetlands would be mitigated through compensatory mitigation for those impacts relative to the loss of quality function of those resources.
-RA5 Modified may be perceived as having a more substantial cumulative effect, given the greater amount of streams and wetlands directly affected, while RA1 may be perceived has having a less cumulative effect, given the least amount of streams and wetlands directly affected.